Mail order - your right to cancel

-The work started before the 7 day cancellation period was up!
+The work started before the end of the cancellation period

 Unless you have agreed otherwise, goods must be delivered, or services performed within 30 days from the date you submitted your order.
-If you have commissioned a service under a distance selling contract and the work begins before the end of the 7 days cancellation period, then you must give up your right to cancel, but this must be clearly communicated and with your express agreement.
+If you have commissioned a service under a distance selling contract and the supplier offers to start the work before the end of the 7 day cooling off period, then you can give up your right to cancel, but you must be notified of this and your express permission sought.
+If the work started with your permission and the supplier has not provided you with the compulsory pre-contractual information prior to their starting, you may still have your right to cancel and get a full refund even though the work has been completed!

 Does the right to cancel apply for all goods bought by mail order?